-We’ve got a Facebook page set up for this year’s freshers, and you can find it here.
+We’ve got a Facebook page set up for this years freshers which you can find here.
 Your lovely Freps (First Year Reps) will be available there to answer questions, or just to chat — we don’t bite, so come along and say hi!

 Speaking of Freps, if you don’t have Facebook or you want to ask a question directly, you’re very welcome to email them directly.
 If they’re not in a position to answer your question they’ll be very glad to redirect you towards somebody who can.
-Their email addresses are below:
+You can contact them at email@example.com

 There are also some other useful contacts on the aptly named Useful Contacts page which may be of help.

 Every Fresher is given a college parent — a second year (usually) who will be available to answer questions, help you settle in, and be a friendly face who knows their way around the place already.

 Your college parent will have a college “wife” or “husband” (perhaps more than one) also with a fresher child, thus making a happy family of four (or more).
 We try to pair freshers with parents of the same subject, or at least a related one, if at all possible.
 One evening in Freshers’ Week, you’ll be invited to a family meal prepared by your college parents.
 It’s a great way for us to get to know you and you to get to know us, and has the bonus of being good fun!

 Your college parent should be in touch with you at some point before you arrive to introduce themselves.